asam-ev/qc-baselib-py/examples/report_module_text/README.md

 # Python text report module

-The module reads an input .xqar file and create e report .txt file with a textual representation of the report content
+The module reads an input `.xqar` file and creates a report `.txt` file with the textual representation of the report content

 ## Usage